HighHillz/Online_Diary/README.md

 - Bug patched: Space bar on content fields not working.
 - Bug patched: Today button not working when navigating through search bar.

-## Future Enhancements
-- Add fliter options.
-- Choose a mood for your content.
-- Choose your favourite colour as highlighter.

 ## Version
 1.0.1